About Me: Courtney's Story

 Life has a funny way - especially in your early 20s - of RUDELY laughing at our naiveté.

 I had a classmate who did actually work in a lab, and her husband was a chemical engineer.
 When I told her my lofty goals, she said "oh cool! but you won't formulate with a bachelor's, you'll be the PhD's do-b*tch"

 See, that doesn't sit well with my stubborn, Aquarius soul, and I didn't have the support or financial resources to complete any more than a bachelor's.

 Just as life has a funny way of slamming doors in our faces, it also has a way of opening new ones that lead you to just a sliiiightly different version of what you thought you wanted.

-Here, I sit, almost 6 years later and I AM formulating skincare that doesn't suck, and my skin is the healthiest it's been - ever - because I only use what I know to be superb and non-irritating.
+Here, I sit, 6 years later and I AM formulating skincare that doesn't suck, and my skin is the healthiest it's been - ever - because I only use what I know to be superb and non-irritating.